Beauty is the perceptible sign of order.

 This intelligence is neither decorative nor symbolic.

-It is embedded.
+It is embedded in form.

-Civilizations that endured understood this.
-Beauty was not separated from use or meaning.
+Civilizations that endured did not elevate beauty as an exception.
 It arose through care, proportion, and exactness applied to everyday life — to dwellings, tools, garments, and shared spaces.
-Beauty was not elevated.
-It was assumed.

 Beauty emerges through discernment.